 Students are required to take the courses and/or courses based on the scores received from the placement tests.
 Any exception must go through the Dean of the academic area in question.
-Students who have taken the ACT or who have previous college course work should bring those records with them for advising and enrollment.
+Students who have taken the ACT or who have previous college course work should bring those records with them for advising and enrollment. • Courses with prerequisites will be strictly monitored.

-- Study Skills Requirement.
-All first time students who are enrolled in a developmental math course are required to enroll in PD102: Math Study Skills.
-All first time students who are enrolled in a developmental English course or Reading course are required to enroll in PD103: Introduction to Study Skills.
-Should a student not be successful in either of these classes, he/she assumes the responsibility to re-enroll until the course is successfully completed. - Courses with prerequisites will be strictly monitored.
 Courses taken at other institutions to fulfill these requirements need to be submitted to the Registrar via an official transcript prior to enrolling.
-In limited situations, advisors may (with appropriate documentation) temporarily override prerequisites. - Do you plan to enroll online?
+In limited situations, advisors may (with appropriate documentation) temporarily override prerequisites.

+• Do you plan to enroll online?
 First time students at Butler must meet with an advisor in person before enrolling online.
 Other students wishing to enroll online must complete an enrollment update/release to enroll form each semester before enrolling in classes.
 Students may choose to meet with an advisor in person each semester to develop or check on their Education Plan before using online enrollment.